 They're slow, prone to human error, and often lead to missed incidents or delayed responses.
 Not to mention the stress they put on your team when trying to figure out who to contact at 3 AM.

 But here's the thing — most modern incident management tools come packed with automation capabilities that can transform your escalation process.
+For a deep dive into this topic, see our incident response automation guide.

 So, what exactly should you automate?
 Here are the key areas to focus on: